tetcore/substrate-verifiable-credentials/1/storage-mapping.md

 Storage Mapping
 ===

 Our last runtime only allowed us to store a single value across all users of our blockchain.
-As we start thinking toward our collectables chain, it makes sense to add support for each user to have their own value stored.
+As we start thinking toward our chain, it makes sense to add support for each user to have their own value stored.

 To enable this, we will replace our simple single value storage with a storage mapping.